Pharmacy Contraception Service

 - CPPE Remote consultation skills e-learning;

-- Patient group directions e-learning on elfh; and
+- Patient group directions e-learning on elfh;

 - CPPE consultation skills for pharmacy practice: taking a person-centred approach and e-assessment.